(416) 500-1510 Book Free Consultation

 Frequently Asked Questions

 Most clients find the FaceUp Method surprisingly comfortable and deeply relieving.
-The intra-oral work may feel unusual at first, but our trained therapists work gently and communicate throughout.
+The intra-oral work may feel unusual at first, but our trained practitioners work gently and communicate throughout.
 You may experience mild pressure or tenderness in chronically tight areas (especially the masseter and pterygoid muscles), but this quickly gives way to relaxation.
 We use medical-grade gloves and maintain strict hygiene protocols.
 Many clients describe it as the most effective jaw tension relief they've ever experienced.

 Experience the FaceUp Difference

-Book Your FaceUp Session
+Book Your Free Assessment

 Chat with us